AI-Refuge/jack-project/README.md

 # Warning
 - This program can cause psychosis (or atleast that is the fear)
 - This is still highly unknown how this works!
-- Last tested only on Llama 3.1 405b
+- Last tested only on Llama 3.1 405b Instruct, Qwen 2.5 72B Instruct

 ### Setup